Hyundai Ioniq 5 review: range, battery & charging

-The 73kWh version of the Ioniq 5 can recharge at up to 220kW – if you can find one of the ultra-rapid charging points capable of those speeds.
+The Ioniq 5s fitted with the 77kWh battery can recharge at up to 220kW – if you can find one of the ultra-rapid charging points capable of those speeds.
 They aren't all that common in the UK just yet, but if you can find one, you can replenish its battery from 10-80% capacity in just 18 minutes.

-Not only is that double the charging speed of most current electric cars; until now, it has been a feature reserved for more high-end models like the Audi e-tron GT and Porsche Taycan.
+Not only is that double the charging speed of most current electric cars, including many of its rivals as we found when we pitted the Ioniq 5 against the Toyota bZ4X and Volkswagen ID.4; until now, it has been a feature reserved for more high-end models like the Audi e-tron GT, Mercedes EQS and Porsche Taycan.
 The smaller-battery model maxes out at 175kW, but the difference in the size of the battery pretty much cancels out the difference in charging speed.

 From an 11kW home wallbox (which requires a three-phase electricity supply), you're looking at just over six hours to replenish the smaller battery, or just under eight to do the larger one.
-Most UK households can only support a 7.4kW wallbox, however: charging times in this instance will be over nine hours for the 58kWh car and just under 12 hours for the 73kWh model.
+Most UK households can only support a 7.4kW wallbox, however: charging times in this instance will be over nine hours for the 58kWh car and just under 12 hours for the 77kWh models.

 In This Review

-- 2Range, battery & charging - currently readingThe Ioniq 5 isn't the outright class leader when it comes to range, but its potential charging speed is very impressive
+- 2Range, battery & charging - currently readingThe Ioniq 5 isn't the outright class leader when it comes to range, but its rapid charging speeds are very impressive

 - 3Running costs & insuranceIt's not the cheapest car to insure, but the Ioniq 5 is predicted to hold its value well and will cost a pittance to run as a company car